A+ A-

 Privacy Notices

-Data Security
+5. Data Security

-5.1 The Sixth principle of the data protection principles requires Data Controllers and Data Processors to processed data in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+5.1 The Sixth principle of the data protection principles requires Data Controllers and Data Processors to process data in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

-5.2 ARB shall ensure that all of its security measures are sufficiently robust and state of the art and that they are appropriate to protect the risks of the processing activity.
+5.2 ARB must ensure that all of its security measures are sufficiently robust and state of the art and that they are appropriate to protect the risks of the processing activity.
 Those risks will vary in relation to the different types of data being processed.

 5.4 The greatest risk to data security at ARB comes not from technological factors, but from human error.
 All staff must receive training appropriate to their role in handling data on the requirements of data protection legislation, the importance of data security, and the risks involved in their own data processing.

-5.8 Any transfers of data must only be made after seeking advice from the DPO and the IT Administrator as appropriate.
+5.6 Any transfers of data must only be made after seeking advice from the DPO and the IT Administrator as appropriate.

-5.10 Where data is deleted it must be done so securely and in a way that puts the information ‘out of use’.
+5.7 Where data is deleted it must be done so securely and in a way that puts the information ‘out of use’.
 In respect of online data, this means that it must be deleted from backups, recycle folders and from any computer history from where it may be restored.
 In respect of physical documents, this means it must be shredded or removed by an appropriately licensed or certified document destruction service.

-Sharing of data
+6. Sharing of data

 6.1 ARB will regularly outsource a variety of its functions to third-parties, and this will include the need to transfer personal data outside of the organisation.